davide-beltrame/medimg-saliency-benchmark/README.md

 This repository contains the code and results for a research project investigating the explainability and human alignment of deep learning models for pneumonia detection in chest X-rays.

-*We would like to thank our medical annotators:
-Carmen, Claudia, Diana, Francesca, Giovanni P., Lorenzo, Luca G., Matilde M., Sara, Simone P., Tommaso D..
-Their medical expertise and generous support in annotating the images were essential for the success of this project.*
+*Special thanks to Carmen M., Claudia, Diana, Elena S., Francesca, Giovanni P., Lorenzo, Luca G., Matilde M., Michele T., Samuele C., Sara, Simone P., Tommaso D..
+Your medical expertise and generous support in annotating the images were essential for the success of this project.*

 ## Overview